 Populations of Gulf Coast birds have seen a steady decline since the days John James Audubon fell in love with the area's abundant birdlife.
 For our "Fab Four" of Gulf Coast birds, the Black Skimmer, Least Tern, Snowy Plover, and Wilson's Plover, nesting on the beach is a huge challenge.
 Coastal development, off-road vehicles, beachgoers, and pets—along with disasters like Hurricane Katrina and the BP/Deepwater Horizon oil spill—equal a perfect storm of threats that endanger their very existence.

-But our Gulf Coastal Birds Program is making a positive difference.
-It's the only conservation initiative that combines the use of media outreach with physical protection, monitoring of nest sites, and on-the-ground educational activities to bring back Gulf beach-nesting birds.
+But our Gulf Coastal Birds Program is making a difference, working with partners across the Gulf and combining media outreach with physical protection, monitoring of nest sites, and on-the-ground educational activities to bring back beach-nesting birds.
 The results speak for themselves:

 In Grand Isle, Louisiana in 2013, we observed approximately twice as many Least Tern breeding pairs and fledglings as we did in 2012—a change attributable to our regional protection, monitoring, and outreach programs run by experienced field biologists.
 Photo: Stubblefield Photography/Shutterstock.